aws-samples/ai-ml-sagemaker-multi-model-pipeline/README.md

-## Layout of Multi-model SageMaker Pipeline with Hyperparamater Tuning and Experiments Template
+# Multi-model SageMaker Pipeline with Hyperparamater Tuning and Experiments Template

 This project has two (2) components: (1) `container` - custom Docker image with custom Decision Tree  algorithm using scikit-learn with hyperpameter tuning support, and (2) `sagemaker-pipeline` - a SageMaker pipeline that supports two (2) algorithms: XGBoost on SageMaker container and Decision Tree on custom container built from the first component.
 The pipeline imports the data from an Athena table and is transformed for ML training using SageMaker Data Wrangler.
 The pipeline also supports SageMaker HyperParameter Tuning and SageMaker Experiments.
 The best performing model in terms of R2 Score is then registered to the model registry, ready for inference deployment.